mariusfeteanu/cci/README.md

 All code is compiled using C11 and all warnings are considered errors.
 Tests are included in each file and executed automatically.

-This is tested with gcc and clang on linux and osx.
+This is tested with gcc on linux.

 Library use is kept to a minimum.
-Even standard library functions are only used when not part of the specified problem, and if they would not modify the time or space complexity of the algo.
+Even standard library functions are only used when not part of the specified problem, and if they would not modify the time or space complexity of the solution.

 The C style was kept as idiomatic as I can.
 Performance and readability are both equal concerns and I have tried to strike a balance between the two.